hzheng-ledger/xpub.js/README.md

 # xpub.js

-simple lib to sync and build tx from xpubs for bitcoin
+simple lib to sync and build tx from xpubs for bitcoinn like chains

+## Coins supported

+- bitcoin
+- litecoin
+- bitcoincash

 ## API